 What kinds of interview topics do you look for?

 We try to cover a variety of topics and we look for things that are actionable—ideas teachers can use right away to impact their teaching.
-The best way to get a sense for the kinds of topics we cover is to check out previously published podcast episodes.
-If you think you or someone you represent would be a good candidate for a podcast interview, please fill out this form
+We very rarely revisit a topic if it’s been covered within the last year and even then, we look for it to have a unique angle.
+The best way to get a sense for the kinds of topics we cover is to click here.
+After reading this (and please do read it first), if you think you or someone you represent would be a good candidate for a podcast interview, please fill out this form

 What happens after I submit the form?